 - SBC-12 CONTRACT SERVICES INSURANCE REQUIREMENTS:

-below and/or as contained in the bid specifications.
-Each policy shall
+cited below and/or as contained in the bid specifications.
+Each policy shall contain

-might arise by reason of any payment under the policies.
-Insurance must
+which might arise by reason of any payment under the policies.
+Insurance must be equal

 ADDITIONAL INSURED- The certificate of insurance shall name the University of Tennessee as an additional insured under the required policies of liability insurance set forth in the insurance requirements of the specifications.